 Medical Laboratory Science Faculty and Staff

-Kathy Kenwright, MS, MT(ASCP)SI, MB began her career over 30 years ago as a Medical Laboratory Technician (MLT).
+Kathy Kenwright, MS, MLS(ASCP)SI, MB began her career over 30 years ago as a Medical Laboratory Technician (MLT).
 After graduating from Jackson State Community College in Jackson, TN, Ms. Kenwright earned a Bachelor of Science degree in microbiology and a Master of Science degree in education from the University of Memphis.
-Before entering academia, Kathy worked in all areas of the lab; the last ten years were spent in molecular diagnostics laboratories performing testing for clinical and research purposes.
+Before entering academia, Kathy worked at St. Francis Hospital, Molecular Genetics Laboratory, and Le Bonheur Children’s Hospital in Memphis.

-Ms Kenwright currently serves as Chairman of the Department of Clinical Laboratory Sciences.
-She has been teaching Clinical Chemistry and Molecular Diagnostics at the University of TN Health Science Center since 2007.
-She has had several journal articles published, and serves as a member of the Tennessee Medical Laboratory Board and member of the review committee for programs accredited by National Accrediting Agency for Clinical Laboratory Science (NAACLS).
+Ms Kenwright has been teaching Clinical Chemistry at the University of TN Health Science Center since 2007.
+She serves as a member of the Tennessee Medical Laboratory Board and former member of the review committee for programs accredited by the National Accrediting Agency for Clinical Laboratory Science (NAACLS).

 Leilani "Lani" Collins